Demystifying the Home Language Survey as the Initial Key to Identifying English Learners

-Many parents wonder how schools identify English language learners (ELLs).
-As an ESL coordinator, I often find myself explaining to parents why a child was identified as an ELL student.
-Most parents don’t realize why schools use a home language survey and how the identification of an English language learner begins.
+Many parents wonder how schools identify English learners (ELs).
+As an ESOL coordinator, I often explain to parents why a child was identified as an ELL student.
+Unfortunately, most parents don’t realize why schools use a home language survey and how to identify an English language learner.

 The federal government requires that all schools administer a Home Language Survey Form to all families.
 For this reason, native English-speaking families must also complete the Home Language survey.
-The answers given on the HLS form determine the next steps taken after school registration.
-Schools share the information with the English language department to initiate a possible identification.
+The answers on the HLS form determine the next steps taken after school registration.
+In addition, schools share the information with the English language department to initiate a possible identification.

 What’s in a home language survey?

-Most home language surveys contain similar questions that inquire about languages spoken in the home.
+Most home language surveys contain similar questions about languages spoken in the home.
 Other questions in the survey ask about a child’s country of birth.